 Founded in 2019, the EUSAT-RCS consortium performs capacity building, facilitates knowledge exchange and creates network opportunitities for tuberculosis (TB) professionals in Europe and Latin America.
 With these activities, we contribute to end TB worldwide.

-ALMOST 3000 PARTICIPANTS HAVE BEEN INCLUDED IN OUR PRINOSE STUDY!
+A TOTAL OF 3820 PERSONS DEPRIVED OF LIBERTY HAVE BEEN INCLUDED IN OUR PRINOSE STUDY!

 Click on the video to play with audio.

 OUR ANNUAL MEETING 2023 WAS A GREAT SUCCESS!

 Our Annual Meeting took place from February 27th to March 3, in Asuncion, Paraguay!
 As 6 of our affiliated organisations are located in Paraguay, it was a pleasure to be in the heart of our consortium for this meeting.
 From pharmacogenetics to community engagement, and from clinical trial platforms to new methods of informed consent; the entire scope of TB and TB research had a place during this week!

 Today, the 24th of March, is #WorldTBDay.
 In our consortium, we understand the importance of action.
 We do research on diagnosis and treatment of TB in hard to reach and vulnerable populations which are severely affected but often overlooked.